DavidDeanIntegrated/FinalProjectR/README.md

 3. Copy all 36 lines of 'sourcefile1' in the 'R Functions' folder and paste into R studio terminal.
 Click enter.
 4. If you have done everything correctly, a pop up box should appear asking for you to select a file.
 5. Click on the tim ferris dataset you have previously downloaded.
-6. Follow directions seen in 'my-vignette' in the 'Vignettes' folder.
+6. Follow directions seen in 'my-vignette' in the 'Vignettes' folder to interact with dataset.